Contributed by Leon Joao

 It’s a big country — bigger than Australia, and far too large to try to cover in one visit — so we’ve designed a special itinerary that takes in the best of the natural wonders.

-Do you know where beach related jobs generate 3 billion dollars, do you know Rio?
+Do you know where beach related jobs generate three billion dollars, do you know Rio?

 I love it.
 Hang loose beach style, next to the beach the right hotel is the amazingly positioned glamorous “Belmond Copacabana Palace” a legend.